vagizD/mall-customers/README.md

 ## Purpose
 The small project is done to improve skills at graphing in matplotlib and analysing visualizations.
 ## Data
-The data is taken from https://www.kaggle.com/shwetabh123/mall-customers.
+The data (.csv) is taken from https://www.kaggle.com/shwetabh123/mall-customers.
 Custom code and conclusions are made for practice.